Menu

 If you’re at the southern end of the Sunshine Coast, the stretch around Caloundra makes for a beautiful, family-friendly walk.

-The entire Caloundra section is actually 9km but just walking from Bulcock Beach around to Moffat Head is a great walk.
+The entire Caloundra section is actually 9km but just walking from Bulcock Beach to Moffat Head is a great walk.
 Like with the Mooloolaba to Cotton Tree stretch, you can make this as long or short a walk as you want to.

 Along the Caloundra Coastal Walk